Zooce/zomb-file/README.md

 * Double quotes _are_ useful to show the boundaries of a key or a value that really _should_ contain spaces or special characters.
 No need to completely throw double quotes away.
 * Raw strings are really nice for large multi-line string values (like dialog sequences in a game, for example).

-## Why only strings and not numbers and booleans?
+## Why only strings and not numbers or booleans?

 TL;DR - Your values are strings to begin with...you can interpret them however your program needs them.

-Your program is going to read in all values for any config-like file (such as JSON) as a string.
-With those strings, you must parse them to interpret them the way to expect (like as numbers or booleans or strings).
+Your program is going to read in all values for any generic data file (such as JSON) as a string.
+With those strings, you must parse them to interpret them the way to expect (e.g., as numbers or booleans or strings or whatever).
 Even if you use a library for this (which you most certainly probably do) the library has to do that same thing.

 I think it should be up to the user how their value strings are interpreted.
-Expecting a particular value to be a number, then use your programming language's string parsing utilities to parse it as a number, for example.
+If you're expecting a particular value to be a number, then use your programming language's string parsing utilities to parse it as a number, for example.

 Additionally, this takes the burden of ensuring standardized number and boolean formats off of the ZOMB library implementations.